-If you plan on looking for a new job in 2019, then you’ll want to pay attention to the tips from these 31 career pros!
+If you plan on looking for a new job this year, then you’ll want to pay attention to these 31 tips for a 2019 job search from career experts!
 They’ll help you launch and execute an effective 2019 job search.

 You don’t have time to learn how to job search by trial and error.